EBISPOT/gwas-sumstats-validator/README.md

+# **NOTE: This reposisitory has been deprecated as of 12th Apr 2023.
+The GWAS Catalog summary statistics validator can be found [here](https://github.com/EBISPOT/gwas-sumstats-tools)**

 # Summary Statistics TSV file Validator

 A file validator for validating GWAS summary statistics TSV files prior to and post [harmonisation](https://github.com/EBISPOT/sum-stats-formatter/tree/master/harmonisation) using [pandas_schema](https://tmiguelt.github.io/PandasSchema/).
 The purpose is to validate files before their [conversion to HDF5](https://github.com/EBISPOT/SumStats/).